Emergency Medical Technician (EMT) Training

 - Must complete entire license process within two years of course completion.

-This class is eligible for Montgomery GI Bill veteran's benefits.
+This class is eligible for Montgomery GI Bill and Post 9/11 veteran's benefits.
 However, you must pay for the class at the time of registration and then be reimbursed by your veteran's benefits.
+This class is NOT eligible for any VA housing allowances.